adhi2k/RANK-OF-A-MATRIX/README.md

 ## Program:
 ```
 #Program to find the rank of a matrix.
-#Developed by: Sharukesk T
+#Developed by: Srinath N
-#RegisterNumber: 2305002022
+#RegisterNumber: 2305003009
 import numpy as np
 A=np.array([[1,2,3],[3,6,9]])
 B=np.linalg.matrix_rank(A)